1 Introduction To Digital Literacies for Online Learning

 1.1.1 Activity: Learning Online Effectively

 There are thousands of websites that offer advice such as “tips for online learning” or “how to succeed in your online class,” and some of those sites are good (see here, here, and here ).
 Some of them are also connected to shady people who want less than your best interests.
-One of the shining examples of a great resource is the Liberated Learner project, which was created primarily by university and college students like you.
+One of the shining examples of a great resource is the Liberated Learner project, which was created primarily by university and college students.
 There are four main sections in the Liberated Learner resource—we will explore “The Learner” in this activity.

 • Take some time to work through The Learner (2022).
 It begins with a short video and includes activities that you can complete.
 These are for your reflection.